shugaoye/docker-android/README.md

 The docker images can be download at: https://hub.docker.com/r/shugaoye/docker-android/

-#What include in this build
+# What include in this build
 Android SDK android-sdk_r24.4.1-linux is used so that we can still use the old android tool.

+Android NDK android-ndk-r15c is included in this image.